SaiKrishnaMohan053/E-Commerce_frontend/README.md

 # E-Commerce - Frontend

-This is e-commerce web application.
+This is frontend e-commerce web application.
 It is built using React.js and supports both regular users and administrators with features such as user registration, login, profile, admin panel, user management, and product management.

 ---